senthurveld/40-days-of-javascript-by-tapsa/day-27/task.md

 - Let's do it!, f1, f1, f1, f1, in settimeout
 - Let's do it!, f1, , in settimeout, f1, f1, f1

+# Answer : Let's do it!, f1, f1, f1, f1, in settimeout

+Explanation :
+- First "Lets do it" print bcoz global lvl execution
+- setTimeout goes to the callback stack
+- Then all f1() will executed
+-Finally callstack is empty, callback stack is have somthing, then it prints lastly "in settimeout"

 ## 3. Which statements are `true`?
 Select multiple

 - [ ] JavaScript is single-threaded